Mcaplovitz/CoachChauffeur/README.md

 # CoachChauffeurCarService

 Coach Chauffeur Car Service is a web application that allows users to book rides and delivery services.
-Users can create an account, set their location, browse available services, book a ride or delivery, make secure payments, and track the status.
+Users can create an account, browse available services, book a ride or delivery, make secure payments, and track the status.

 <b>Features</b>
 * User account creation and management